ray-project/ray/doc/source/ray-core/ray-generator.rst

     :start-after: __streaming_generator_define_start__
     :end-before: __streaming_generator_define_end__

-The Ray generator task returns an :ref:`ObjectRefGenerator <generator-api>` object, which is compatible with generator and async generator APIs.
+The Ray generator task returns an ``ObjectRefGenerator`` object, which is compatible with generator and async generator APIs.
 You can access the ``next``, ``__iter__``, ``__anext__``, ``__aiter__`` APIs from the class.